Sharon Watts: Reunion with Phil Mitchell

 Sharon was reunited romantically with Phil Mitchell (Steve McFadden seen above) for a third time following her return in 2012.

 Although paired romantically with Jack Branning (Scott Maslen) in 2012, Sharon's romantic history with Phil was continuously revisited: firstly when Phil and Jack competed for Sharon's hand in marriage, and secondly when Sharon kissed Phil despite having chosen to marry Jack.
 However, it was not until late 2013 when scriptwriters reunited Phil and Sharon legitimately, Sharon having weathered being jilted by Jack at their wedding earlier that year.

-Letitia Dean suggested in 2012 that "Sharon has always had a great fondness for Phil and he has always been there for her.
+Dean suggested in 2012 that "Sharon has always had a great fondness for Phil and he has always been there for her.
 She is very comfortable around him and they have a lot of history between them."
 Although Dean has speculated that Sharon and Phil are not right for each other, she acknowledged the connection between the characters, suggesting they "know each other inside and out".
 She added, "It was real lust between them back in the day.
 I don't think she's ever lost that feeling for him and vice versa [...]
 She likes to think there are no surprises with him but he's also got that edge to him that she's always liked as well.
 There's a familiarity there and he will help her to feel more settled in life [...]
 There's always been a deep affection.
 I think she did love him greatly but when they first got together, when she was married to his brother Grant, that love was never allowed to blossom really.
 There have always been underlying feelings for him.
 This is the first time they can really be together properly and honestly and she wants him warts and all [...]
 She feels safe with Phil, she feels protected and she always has with him, even when they were just friends she always knew he'd be there for her."